Internationalization

 # Update strings

 If you need to change some default language strings you can easily update them by using I18n API.
-To find the correth path of the string you can check the en locale file (opens new window) and follow its inner path inside the locale object.
+To find the correct path of the string you can check the en locale file (opens new window) and follow its inner path inside the locale object.

 Let's say we want to update the default message of the empty state in Style Manager when no elements are selected.